alef-carvalho/php-74-openshift/README.md

-# php-74-openshift
+# PHP-OK
-PHP 7.4 image for Openshift 3.11
+PHP Dockerfiles for Openshift 3.11